cdapio/tephra/README.rst

 **Note:** Components versions shown in this table are those that we have tested and are confident of their suitability and compatibility.
-Later versions of components may work, but have not necessarily have been either tested or confirmed compatible.
+Later versions of components may work, but have not necessarily been either tested or confirmed compatible.

 Getting Started